ducktyper-ai/quackverse/docs/legacy/quackcore-plugins-comprehensive-guide.md

 ## Introduction

 QuackCore is a plugin-based framework designed for building modular and extensible applications.
-The `quack_core.plugins` module provides the foundation for creating, discovering, and managing plugins within the QuackVerse ecosystem.
+The `quack_core.modules` module provides the foundation for creating, discovering, and managing plugins within the QuackVerse ecosystem.

 This documentation will guide you through the process of creating, registering, and using plugins with QuackCore, helping you build your own QuackTools as part of the QuackVerse.